Biography of Edgar Degas

-Degas' lack of training in scultpure meant that his figues, supported on improvised frames, were always in risk of collapsing!
+Degas' lack of training in sculpture meant that his figures, supported on improvised frames, were always in risk of collapsing!

 Degas' sculptures are predominantly of ballerinas and horses and are highly regarded today.
-The English sculptor Paul Tucker has even rated him higher than Rodin.
+The English sculptor Paul Tucker even rates him above Rodin.

 Degas and nudes